Multiple DWI

 • Witness Credibility: We can question the credibility of witnesses, including law enforcement officers and other parties involved in your case.

-• Blood Test Validity: If a blood test was conducted, we could ensure that proper protocols were followed and that the chain of custody was maintained.
+• Blood Test Validity: If a blood test was conducted, we can ensure that proper protocols were followed and that the chain of custody was maintained.

 • Illegal Search and Seizure: If evidence was acquired through an illegal search and seizure, we can work to have that evidence excluded from your case.